Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Allegan County MI Juvenile Detention Center is a medium to low-security detention center located at 2243 33rd St Allegan, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Allegan County MI Juvenile Detention Center is a medium to low-security detention center located at 2243 33rd St Allegan, MI that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 The Allegan County Juvenile Center is a 22 bed co-ed secure facility for youth between the ages of 10-17.
 The function of juvenile detention is to provide temporary care for youth requiring secure custody pending court and disposition or pending transfer to another jurisdiction or agency.
 Youth are admitted only by court order; voluntary placements can not be accepted.